 - Stewards who live in the same household will complete one registration form, listing each family member.

 - Online registration will not be accessible once attendance reaches capacity; or the deadline for registering closes.
+If you need assistance, please contact the church office.

 - Once registered, substitutions may not be made.